copsTvFan/cops-episode-guide/guide.md

   from another guy who asks why they are doing it.
 He says he wants them to test it for every kind of disease.
 The guy from before got all squirrelly in isolation.
 He got the cuffs off and punched a cop right in the face.
 They'll have to file a report.
-They've heard, “I know the sheriff, the governor, I pay your salary.”
+They've heard, "I know the sheriff, the governor, I pay your salary."
 She wants to ask them for a raise then.

 ## CP-316